borisaghajanyan/sandbox-sql-spring-boot-starter/README.md

 - Always inspect `stderr` on failures.
 It contains `psql` error output and may include Docker/runtime errors.
 - A common cause of empty output with a non-zero exit code is a temp directory that is not shared with Docker Desktop.
 Share your system temp directory or configure Docker to allow it.
+- On first run, Docker may pull the configured image (e.g., `postgres:16`) and the pull progress will appear in `stderr`.
+This is expected.
+Pre-pull the image to avoid it.
 - Integration tests are tagged with `@Tag("integration")` and require Docker to be available.
 Run them only in environments with Docker installed and running.

 ## Security Notes